skit-ai/tech/_posts/2022-02-07-feature-disentanglement1.md

 ## AutoEncoder

-Autoencoder[2] models are very popular to learn such latent code in an unsupervised manner by compressing the image to a fized dimension code $$z$$ and generating the image back using this latent code with an encoder-decoder model.
+Autoencoder[2] models are popularly used to learn such latent code in an unsupervised manner by compressing the image to a fixed dimension code $$z$$ and generating the image back using this latent code with an encoder-decoder model.

 <figure>